• Skip to primary navigation

 I used a large skillet/frying pan for this Coconut Shrimp Stew.
 My 12″ Ceramic Pan was perfect for the quantity.
 You can also use a cast iron skillet.

-However, you could also make it in the oven in a dutch oven.
+However, you could also make it in the oven in a dutch oven or large saucepan or large pot.
 Especially if you double the quantities.

 Oh, and mincing garlic is made super easy with a Garlic Press.